skellock/phoenix-react-native-mashup/README.md

 # About The Server

 The server is Chris McCord's example.
-Unmodified.
+Only change I made was to turn off the server-generated PING message every 5 seconds.

 https://github.com/chrismccord/phoenix_chat_example